In Blogs

 To prevent app repackaging without relying on an SDK or gateway, developers can implement several robust security measures.
 Here are the key techniques:

 1. Code Obfuscation: Obfuscation makes the app’s code difficult to read and understand, even if an attacker decompile the APK.
-Tools like ProGuard and R8 can be used to obfuscate the code, making it harder for attackers to identify and modify critical parts of the app.
+Tools like ProGuard and R8 can be used to obfuscate the code, making it harder for attackers to identify and modify critical parts of the app. ย However, there are tools available that can easily de-obfuscate these.
+And hence a need for obfuscation with other layers of app code protection are required.

 2. Integrity Checks: Implement runtime integrity checks to ensure the app’s code has not been tampered with.